Sherchryst/ft_transcendence/db/schema.md

 	- The login of the user retrieved from the 42 intranet.
 - nickname: VARCHAR(32) UNIQUE
 	- The user should be able to choose a unique name that will be displayed on the website.
-- role: ENUM NOT NULL DEFAULT `user`
-	- `admin`: The user is an administrator of the website.
-	- `banned`: The user is banned from the website.
-	- `user`: The user is a regular user of the website.
 - mmr: INT NOT NULL DEFAULT 0
 	- The matchmaking rating of the user.
 - twofa: VARCHAR(32) DEFAULT NULL